-Explicit, informed consent must be gained from either the applicant or appointee (see section assessment being carried out. lf 5.1.6) prior to an an examination (musculoskeletal/neurological and mental state examination/cognitive state examination) is required, consent needs to be gained separately.
+Explicit, informed consent must be gained from either the applicant or legally appointed person (see section 5.16) prior to an assessment being carried out.
+If an examination (musculoskeletal/neurological and mental state examination/cognitive state examination) is required, consent needs to be gained separately.
 This is in line with all health professional codes of conduct as set out by the General Medical Council (GMC), Health and Care Professions Council (HCPC) and Nursing and Midwifery Council (NMC).